How to Make Pumpkin Puree (Instant Pot)

 Ingredients

-- 2 lb. sugar pumpkin or your favorite edible variety.
-See below.
+- 2 lb. sugar pumpkin or your favorite variety; see notes

 Instructions

 - Place the trivet in the Instant Pot and add 1 cup of water.
-Wash the pumpkin and place on the trivet.
+Rinse the pumpkin under running water and place on the trivet.
 Seal the lid and close the venting valve, then select Pressure Cook on High pressure for 23 minutes.
-The Instant pot will take 10-15 minutes to come to pressure.2 lb. sugar pumpkin
+The Instant pot will take 10-15 minutes to come to pressure.

 - Quick release the pressure when the cooking time is over, and remove the lid.
 The skin on the pumpkin should be peeling off in some places which is normal.
 You can also insert a sharp knife into the pumpkin to test for doneness…the knife should slide in like it’s cutting butter.
 If it doesn’t, cook the pumpkin for another 2-3 minutes at high pressure.

 - When the pumpkin is cool enough to handle, carefully remove the trivet and pumpkin from the Instant Pot and place on a cutting board.
-Cut the pumpkin in half, and allow to cool before handling.
+Cut the pumpkin in half, and allow it to cool before removing the peel and the seeds and stringy insides.

-- Place the pumpkin into a food processor and puree until smooth.
+- Place the pumpkin flesh into a food processor or blender and process it until smooth.

-- Transfer the puree to a fine mesh sieve lined with cheesecloth placed over a bowl.
+- Transfer the purée to a fine mesh sieve lined with cheesecloth placed over a bowl.
 Cover loosely with plastic wrap and let stand in the refrigerator overnight to allow liquid to drain from the puree.
-Don’t skip this step or you’ll have watery puree, which will affect baked goods.
+Don't skip this step or the purée will have excess moisture, which will affect baked goods.

 Notes